 • • •

 But they’re not perfect.
-Tube amplifiers are typically heavier, require some extra maintenance and are usually more expensive.
+A tube amp is typically heavier, requires some extra maintenance and is usually more expensive.
 And if you’re looking for a practice amp, they tend to be louder and don’t include as many effects or even a headphone jack to practice more quietly.

 Still, if you’re craving those iconic guitar tones of the 60s, 70s, and even today — you can’t go wrong with a tube amp.